patman15/BMS_BLE-HA/CONTRIBUTING.md

  5. In `const.py` add the filename (without extention), e.g. `my_bms`, to the constant `BMS_TYPES`.
  6. Add an appropriate [bluetooth device matcher](https://developers.home-assistant.io/docs/creating_integration_manifest#bluetooth) to `manifest.json`.
 Note that this is required to match the implementation of `match_dict_list()` in the new BMS class.
  7. Test and commit the changes to the branch and create a pull request to the main repository.

+### Any contributions you make will be under the LGPL-2.1 License

+In short, when you submit code changes, your submissions are understood to be under the same [LGPL-2.1 license](LICENSE) that covers the project.
+Feel free to contact the maintainers if that's a concern.

 ### Dummy BMS Example
 ```python